 Top with toasted sesame seeds if you like, and enjoy the salad!
 It's crunchy and yummy!

-Transfer the salad to a container and keep it in the fridge for 3 days.
-The water comes out the next day, and the taste gets diluted, so please add seasonings to tweak the taste.
+Store in an airtight container and keeps it in the fridge.
+It will be good for 3 to 4 days.
+The liquid comes out the next day, and the taste gets diluted, so please add seasonings to tweak the taste.

 Thanks for Stopping By